wangshisheng/WuKong/README.md

 1. Please use Chrome, Firefox, or Microsoft Edge for the best user experience.
 2. RStudio is recommended because WuKong launches module scripts through `rstudioapi::jobRunScript()`.
+3. Please configure at least one LLM backend before using LLM-related functions.
+4. For cloud LLM APIs, please select the corresponding backend and paste the API key into the WuKong interface.
+WuKong does not save the API key.
-3. Please make sure Ollama is installed and running before using LLM-related functions.
+5. For local Ollama, please make sure Ollama is installed and running before selecting the Local Ollama backend.
-4. At least one Ollama model should be installed before starting WuKong.
+6. At least one Ollama model should be installed before using Local Ollama.
-5. Larger LLMs usually require stronger hardware and more memory.
+7. Larger LLMs usually require stronger hardware and more memory.
-6. For large proteomics datasets, sufficient RAM is recommended.
+8. For large proteomics datasets, sufficient RAM is recommended.
+9. Use the built-in **Test AI Connection** button before running long WuKongmini workflows.

 Suggested minimum hardware: